02developer/yapper/README.md

 <div align="center">
   <h1>Yapper</h1>
 </div>
 This is a repository for a free, fun game for healthcare students (nursing students, PA students, medical students) to practice patient interviews and medical communication skills in a timed setting.
 However, if you do not fall into one of those categories or are just generally curious about how clinical encounters work, this tool is for you as well.
-Currently, this app has been compiled for macOS.
+Since it is written in Java, Yapper is now platform agnostic and should be able to run on Windows, macOS, and Linux (though I only tested it on my Mac since that is all I have).

 ## Demo
-Below is a demo of the game in action:
+Below is a demo of the game in action.
+Sorry for the low frame rate of the GIF:

 <p align="center">
   <a href="screenshots/demo.gif">